-You must contribute to your IRA through a trustee or custodian the IRS approves.
-However, you’ll always have complete control over the investments in your IRA account.
+Choosing Your Trustee You must contribute to your IRA through a trustee or custodian the IRS approves.
+However, you’ll always have complete control over the investments in your IRA.

-You can contribute to your IRA at an IRS-approved:
+You can contribute to your IRA through any of these IRS-approved trustees:

-Bank, savings and loan, or insured credit union where your investment is likely to be held in:
+Bank, savings and loan, or insured credit union -- Your investment is likely to be held in one of these:

 Certificates of deposit

-Mutual-fund company where your retirement money might be professionally managed in a:
+Mutual-fund company -- Your retirement money might be professionally managed in one of these:

 Portfolio of stocks or bonds

-Insurance company where your money might be invested in fixed or variable annuities
+Insurance company -- Your money might be invested in fixed or variable annuities

-Brokerage firm with a self-directed account that offers flexibility.
+Brokerage firm -- You might have a self-directed account that offers flexibility.
 These IRAs allow you to choose the exact types of investments you want in your IRA.
 You must have a self-directed account to invest in:

 Gold or silver coins